 |6 ou 7

-7. To receive his scholarship in the second year and, when applicable, in the third year, the scholarship recipient must submit a duly completed scholarship renewal application each year. (see rule 14.
+7. To receive his scholarship in the second year and, when applicable, in the third and fourth year, the scholarship recipient must submit a duly completed scholarship renewal application each year. (see rule 14.
 Annual renewal of the Rules regarding scholarship use) The deadline for submitting the scholarship renewal application is the same as that for submitting a new scholarship application.

 Maternity leave, paternity leave and sick leave